microbiomedata/nmdc-schema/README.md

 See also [these slides](https://microbiomedata.github.io/nmdc-schema/docs/schema-slides) describing the schema

+## Maintaining the Schema

+See [MAINTAINERS.md](MAINTAINERS.md) for instructions on maintaining and updating the schema.

 ## Collections within the schema

 _If some colelctions are reported to contain 0 documents, it could be that the MongoDB is being repopulated based on new data or a new schema._